 One of the absolutely highlight attractions in Norway rising 604 metres above the Lysefjord.

 The Pulpit Rock is a sheer cliff with a flat top that resembles a preacher’s pulpit.
 The plateau is approximately 25x25 metres.
-It is quite a walk or hikes to reach to this amazing attraction point of unlimited view of the Lysefjord and its surrounding mountains.
+It is quite a walk or hike to reach this amazing attraction point of unlimited view of the Lysefjord and its surrounding mountains.

-You need 4-6 hours to walk the round trip from the lodge to the Pulpit Rock.
+You need 4-6 hours to walk the round trip from the lodge to Pulpit Rock.
 The trek has a difference in altitude of 330 meters.
-You have to be aware of the ground because you walk through wooded areas and over marshes as well as across harsh taluses and hard Lysefjord granite.
+You have to be aware of the ground because you walk through wooded areas and over marshes and across harsh taluses and hard Lysefjord granite.
 Remember to wear sturdy shoes, warm clothes and to bring a packed lunch.